 In America, “Take Me Out To The Ball Game” is probably one of summertime’s most-sung songs.
 Why?
 Because America’s favorite summer sport is baseball.
 In fact, baseball is such an American institution that one company coined the tagline, Baseball, Hot Dogs, Apple Pie and Chevrolet.

-Okay, maybe not every American drives a Chevy, but most boys and girls learn to play the sport in school and adults pay good money to watch professionals play it very well.
+Okay, so maybe not every American drives a Chevy, but most boys and girls learn to play the sport in school and adults pay good money to watch professionals play it very well.
 If you are visiting the U.S. (or even if you live there) you really should make an effort to get into the culture and see a game.